docupike/docs/docs/admin/custom-classes.md

 # add custom classes
 But of course we give you the possibility to define your own classes.

 Go to `Settings>CMDB Configuration>Classes` and click on the New Class button.

-In the mask that opens, you can now enter a name for the new class and confirm with Save.
+In the mask that opens, you can now enter a name for the new class and confirm with `Save`.
 After that the new class is available and can be used.

 # customizing custom classes